COVID-19 Wedding Photography FAQ

 A: Before you make the call to officially reschedule, discuss with all your vendors and ask them for their availability.
 Choosing a new date that works for all (or the majority) of vendors will help make the rescheduling process as easy as possible.
 Working together and actively communicating is key.
 As mentioned above, please don’t just choose a date and then hope your vendors are free – future dates are filling up fast!

 Q: Are you available for 2022?
-Are dates filling up quicker right now?
+Are dates filling up quickly right now?

 A: Yes, we are booking for 2022 and early 2023 at the moment.
 The 2022 dates are absolutely filling up quickly!
 I would encourage any couple who is still looking for a Toronto wedding photographer for 2022 to consider securing as soon as possible, especially if your wedding is on a Friday or Saturday as those are the most popular days of the week.